2017–18 FC Barcelona season: May

 On 6 May, 10-man Barcelona held on for a dramatic 2–2 draw in El Clasico against Real Madrid to extend their unbeaten streak in the league.
 Luis Suarez and Leo Messi scored the goals for Barca which were cancelled out by goals from Cristiano Ronaldo and Gareth Bale.
 Sergi Roberto was sent off in first-half injury time following an altercation with Marcelo.

-On 9 May, a much changed Barcelona side defeated Villareal 5–1.
+On 9 May, a much changed Barcelona side defeated Villarreal 5–1.
 Barca's new signings Coutinho, Paulinho and Dembele (2) were all on target with Messi getting the other goal.

 On 13 May, Barcelona's unbeaten run came to the end when they lost to Levante 4–5.
 Barcelona mounted a spirited comeback after trailing 1–5 but fell agonizingly short.
 The only bright spot in the game was a hat-trick by Philippe Coutinho.
 The other goal was scored by Luis Suarez from the penalty spot.

 On 20 May, Barcelona defeated Real Sociedad 1–0 in Iniesta's final game as a Barcelona player.
 The only goal of the game was a breathtaking strike from Iniesta's heir apparent – Coutinho.
 Iniesta received a standing ovation from the Camp Nou when he was substituted in the 82nd minute.
 This game also marked the last appearance for Real Sociedad legend Xabi Prieto.